Symmetry for Class 5

 Digits 0 and 8 have two lines of symmetry.

-The following diagram illustrates lines of symmetry for some figures:
+The following table illustrates the lines of symmetry for some shapes:

 cmo-symmetry-c5-9